Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Experiments

 \subsection{Implementation Details}

-\textbf{Models.} For our experiments, two open-sourced pre-trained models were employed for the experiments: BLIP-2 and CLIP, each tailored for specific tasks in image captioning and image-text matching, respectively.
-(1) The \textbf{BLIP-2}\footnote{Available at \url{https://huggingface.co/Salesforce/blip2-opt-2.7b}} model utilizes a frozen ViT with $14\times 14$ image patch size, pre-trained on the EVA-CLIP dataset \cite{eva2022}, combined with a frozen pre-trained OPT Language Model (LLM) \cite{zhang2022opt} with 2.7 billion parameters.
-The training involves a Q-Former pre-trained for 250k steps with a batch size of 1680 samples initially, followed by 80k steps with a batch size of 1920, using AdamW \cite{loshchilov2019decoupled} optimizer.
-This model processes data from a mixture of human-annotated datasets (COCO \cite{lin2014microsoft}, Visual Genome \cite{krishna2016visual}) and large-scale web datasets (CC3M \cite{sharma2018conceptual}, CC12M \cite{changpinyo2021conceptual}, SBU \cite{ordonez2011im2text}, and a subset of LAION-400M \cite{schuhmann2021laion}).
-(2) The \textbf{CLIP}\footnote{Available at \url{https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K}} model employs a ViT-Huge with $14\times 14$ image patch size as its image encoder, paired with a GPT-2-based text encoder.
-It is pre-trained for 32 billion steps using a large batch size of 79k samples, with AdamW optimizer, on the LAION-2B-en dataset, a subset of LAION-5B \cite{schuhmann2022laion} that contains only image-text pairs in English.
+\textbf{Models.} We use two publicly available pre-trained models: BLIP-2\footnote{https://huggingface.co/Salesforce/blip2-opt-2.7b} for image captioning and CLIP\footnote{https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K} for image-text matching.
+BLIP-2 combines a frozen ViT image encoder with a pre-trained OPT language model and was trained on a mixture of human-annotated datasets (COCO, Visual Genome) and large-scale web datasets (CC3M, CC12M, SBU, LAION-400M).
+CLIP uses a ViT-Huge image encoder with a GPT-2 text encoder and was trained on the LAION-2B-en dataset.
+Both models are used with default inference parameters and their publicly available pre-trained weights without modification.

 \textbf{Datasets.} We evaluate our method using two diverse datasets.
 (1) \textbf{Office-Home} \cite{venkateswara2017deep} comprises approximately 15,500 manually annotated images sourced from the web, featuring four distinct domains: \textit{art} (\textbf{Ar}), \textit{clipart} (\textbf{Cl}), \textit{product} (\textbf{Pr}), and \textit{real world} (\textbf{Rw})—spanning across 65 categories of common everyday objects such as chairs, keyboards, and bikes.
 (2) \textbf{DomainNet} \cite{peng2019moment} contains around 600,000 manually annotated images collected from the web, including six diverse domains: \textit{clipart} (\textbf{C}), \textit{infograph} (\textbf{I}), \textit{painting} (\textbf{P}), \textit{quickdraw} (\textbf{Q}), \textit{real} (\textbf{R}), and \textit{sketch} (\textbf{S}), spanning across 345 categories ranging from tools and clothing to natural objects and human body categories.